How to Fire Someone With Grace: 4 Tips to Let Someone Go

 Example: "This is a tough message to deliver today but unfortunately, your performance has not improved despite us working on it closely together for a while.
 This has impacted our team's metrics significantly.
 I'm afraid we have decided it's time to part ways and end your employment with us."

-Being let go from a job - even if it wasn’t the best fit - is tough.
-Acknowledge that.
-Recognize that this is not a fun experience and be there to support the employee emotionally and listen to their concerns.
+Being let go from a job is tough, no matter what you say.
+So, acknowledge that.
+Recognize that this isn’t a fun experience and be there to support the employee emotionally and listen to their concerns.
 You don't have to say much, but try to be as empathetic as possible.